ABigJuicyBurger/CapstoneProject/JobCompass/learningnotes.md

   \_ i give up, focused on resume upload. this required a post request but backend needs multer for form data being uploaded

+  April 28 2025
+  \_ Almost out of EC2 hours, will switch to Render for now
+  \_ uses Postgre and reconfigure knex to match Render's postgre requirements + pooling
+  \_ pooling DB means use same "pool" of reusable connections (from 2-10, helps with perfomance and resource management)